I just want to show you the importance for, and ease with which, you can and should look at switching your supplier on a regular basis.

 What else do you need to know?

-It takes flipping ages.
-Most commonly 6 – 8 weeks.
+Switching is now quicker.
+It used to take anything around 6 – 8 weeks but now it should be around 17 days.
+(You have 14 days when you can cancel with no penalty).
 So now is the perfect time to be looking to switch.
 (The companies may not be allowed to raise prices but there will be offers and if you haven’t switched recently you will more than likely be able to make a saving.)
 Remember switching in December isn’t the best time, by the time it has all gone through the most expensive part of the year has gone.